Strategies and tips for building a customer Lifecycle

 As you map out your lifecycle parameters, you need to establish these items that determine which profiles enter the lifecycle, how they move through stages, the interactions for each stage, and finally, the criteria that determine when a profile is counted as completing the lifecycle.

 - Lifecycle criteria: When you establish the initial Lifecycle criteria, you specify the segments, profile properties, group properties, and objectives that serve as entry criteria for a profile to join the lifecycle.
-Note that lifecycle criteria are applied to all stages.
+Note: Lifecycle criteria are applied to all stages.

 - Touchpoints: Which marketing interactions should be associated with each stage?
 This might include dialogues -- are they already set up or will you create new ones?
 For connections, where does this data exist?
 Are there connection goals that already map to lifecycle stages (e.g. to add profiles to an email subscription list)?
 Or do you need to create new connection goals?
 For connections, it's helpful to consider systems in your marketing tech stack that handle interactions with customers and need to be configured to appropriately map to lifecycles or stages, if desired.
 Will you set frequency caps, or stage thresholds, to limit how many touchpoints affect each profile in a week/month/quarter period?